 AR in Social Media

 - Facebook: The giant networking site lets brands create and promote augmented reality ads on its platform with Spark AR Studio.
+The brands can display their products in 3D images and videos in a way that it mirrors an actual website.

 - Snapchat: Synonymous with AR, Snapchat boasts more than 200 million users who engage with cheerful AR filters every day.
+Also its shoppable AR try-on filters have given a boost to many luxury brands’ presence in the e-commerce sector.

 Innovative Uses of Augmented Reality